Analysis: Why Washington should pursue USC transfer QB J.T. Daniels

 It’s eerie, I know.

 But the answer isn’t to live in fear, and it also isn’t to overcorrect.
 Washington isn’t suddenly going to stop recruiting five-star talents because Eason’s lone season as UW’s starter didn’t end in a playoff push.
-And if Donovan and UW head coach Jimmy Lake think Daniels would be a positive addition, they should pursue him.
+And if Donovan and UW coach Jimmy Lake think Daniels would be a positive addition, they should pursue him.
 If he’s healthy — and that could be the key question, considering Daniels’ torn ACL and meniscus last September — how could it hurt?

 Here’s how, says the skeptic.
 The concern is that Daniels’ addition could push UW’s three existing scholarship quarterbacks — redshirt sophomore Jacob Sirmon, redshirt freshman Dylan Morris and true freshman Ethan Garbers — to consider a transfer of their own.
 And to that, I say: so?
 In fall camp — if there is a fall camp — there will be a quarterback competition.
 The best player will win the job.
 The contestants will push each other; they’ll all improve as a result.
 And if the guy in third or fourth place wants to leave, he’ll leave.
 That’s a near-inevitability in the current college football climate.
 But it doesn’t mean UW’s coaches should hesitate to fill their roster with the best available QBs.